comorment/gwas/specs/tryggve_query_analysis/README.md

 a-In order to run query analysis you need to have phenofiles for the corresponding sub-cohorts.
 These phenofiles should have specific format which has been defined [here](https://github.com/comorment/gwas/blob/main/specs/gwas.md)

-b-Copy these corresponding phenofiles to the directories where the plink files of the sub-cohorts exist
+b-Copy these corresponding phenofiles to the directories where the plink files of the sub-cohorts exist.
+Lets call `GENO/` as the directory where includes all cohorts-subcohorts

 NOTE: If you have one phenofile which includes samples of all sub-cohorts, we will show how to split them into sub-phenofiles in Step 1.
 For now, copy this phenofile to all sub-cohort directories where the plink files exist.

-c- Download this repo.
-This repo will be our working directory

- Download this repo: `git clone  https://github.com/comorment/gwas`

-Cd into tryggve_query_analysis ` which will be our working directory ` :  `cd specs/tryggve_query_analysis`

-d- Download the required singularity containers (python3.sif and rmd-tidyverse.sif) from [Google Drive](https://drive.google.com/drive/folders/1mfxZJ-7A-4lDlCkarUCxEf2hBIxQGO69?usp=sharing) to our working directory defined above.
+c- Download the required singularity containers (python3.sif and rmd-tidyverse.sif) from [Google Drive](https://drive.google.com/drive/folders/1mfxZJ-7A-4lDlCkarUCxEf2hBIxQGO69?usp=sharing).

-e- Prepare the masterfile which defines the path of the phenofiles and plink files as defined [here](https://github.com/comorment/Tryggve_psych/blob/master/tryggve.query1.v2/NOR.tryggve.master.file.tsv) .
+d- Prepare the masterfile which defines the path of the phenofiles and plink files as defined [here](https://github.com/comorment/Tryggve_psych/blob/master/tryggve.query1.v2/NOR.tryggve.master.file.tsv) .
 Please obey the column names.
-For the demonstration purpose, let's dub this file as  "NOR.tryggve.master.file.tsv " This file should be placed on our working directory as well.
+For the demonstration purpose, let's dub this file as  "NOR.tryggve.master.file.tsv "

+e- The place of the containers and masterfile should be in same directory.
+Lets call this directory as `working directory`.
+This directory should be any parent directory of `GENO/`

 ## Step 1 (optional).
 Splitting phenofile into sub-cohorts and/or filtering interested columns in phenofile

 NOTE: This step may only be run if you do not have phenofile specific to each subcohort and/or if you want filter some variables in existing phenofile.
 For running this step, .fam  file of each sub-cohort should exist.
 You may skip this step if you already have sub-cohort specific phenofiles

-a- Go to the directory where your masterfile is
+a- Go to the directory where your masterfile is.
+Download "phenoFile_split.py" to this directory

 b- Run python container and CD to current directory as